 Condominium fees cover the operation of the association that controls the common areas of a condo project.
 Depending on your project, the fees could pay for vacuuming hallways, painting the exterior of your building or keeping the pool clean.
-Since your condo is considered a personal expense, your condo fees usually aren't tax deductible.
-A few exceptions apply.
+Since your condo is considered a personal expense, usually your HOA fees aren't tax deductible.
+However, few exceptions apply.

 The Home Office Deduction